-- Technological: Deals agreed between manufacturers and distributors are too numerous, complex and ad-hoc to reflect accurately in either party’s financial systems.
-That leads to a lack of visibility on both sides, a tendency for manufacturers to reject claims against agreements that aren’t ‘in the system’, and an inability on the distributor’s part to maximize the use of funds to generate business, revenue and profit.
+- Technological: Deals agreed between construction manufacturers and distributors are too numerous, complex and ad-hoc to reflect accurately in either party’s financial systems.
+That leads to a lack of visibility on both sides, a tendency for manufacturers to reject claims against agreements that aren’t ‘in the system’, and an inability on the construction material distributor’s part to maximize the use of funds to generate business, revenue and profit.

 Make way for collaborative deal management

-Plenty of distributors have accepted these issues as “just the way it is”.
+Plenty of construction material distributors have accepted these issues as “just the way it is”.
 But what if it didn’t have to be?
 What if there were a way to get the relationship back on track, and delivering significant benefits for manufacturers, distributors and customers alike?

 I believe there is a way, and it comes down to something I call collaborative deal management.
 It involves fixing the three problems outlined above, using new technology combined with a new organizational approach to manufacturer-supplier relationships.